This post about Nashville date ideas may contain affiliate links.

 One of the coolest parks downtown off of Hillsboro is Dragon Park.
 It has a huge mosaic dragon and lots of space for a picnic.
 Pack you and your Valentine’s favorites and enjoy a meal al fresco.
 It’s a fun date night out and very intimate.

 9. Check Out Downtown

 Hear me out, I’m not saying hit up Broadway.
 I am saying to walk around and see all the cool stuff outside Broadway.
 Start at the Capitol, head to War Memorial, Legislative Plaza, the Ryman, the Arcade, the Pedestrian Bridge, Schermerhorn Symphony Center, Country Music Hall of Fame, and all the other great downtown attractions!
 This would be a good first date if you’re getting to know someone or just want to do something new and fun.

 10. Bike at McCabe Park

 What’s more romantic than a bike ride?
 McCabe Park has a great greenway where you can walk or bike.
 It’s about three miles and a smooth ride.
-So what if it’s a little cold, your love can keep your warm!
+So what if it’s a little cold, your love can keep you warm!